Here you’ll find answers to some of the most Frequently Asked Questions I seem to get.

 Q. Will it fit all 950 Adventure’s?

-A. No, for pre June 2005 KTM 950 Adventurer’s you may need to modify the frames webbing, 03 and 04 bikes definitely.
+A. No, for pre June 2005 KTM 950 Adventurer’s you may need to modify the frames webbing, 03 and 04 bikes definitely, by removing a small amount of the frames webbing or cutting a slot in the webbing.
 Check out the KTM Forum post for visuals.
 A junior hacksaw, marker pen and metal file will suffice.

 Q. “Can I Modify The Plate?”